July 18, 2017 Evan Ramstad—

 South Korea’s New President, in Trying to Develop Economic Policy, is Caught up in Geopolitics.
 South Korea’s new president, Moon Jae-in, in his first two months in office is trying to ease the country’s relations with North Korea just as liberal predecessors, Kim Dae-jung and Roh Moo-hyun, sought to do.
 Moon opened the door to negotiations and even a summit with the North’s Kim Jong Un, but he has also spoken critically of the North’s missile tests and, with a missile firing and flyovers conducted with the U.S., flexed the South’s military muscles.
 Moon’s economic strategy is unfolding in a similar manner, with ideas that are like those of the progressive leaders past and some tactics that show he recognizes when difficult choices are needed.

 November 4, 2016 Evan Ramstad—

 President Park's mistakes are far less harmful than those of the men who came before her...
-Who Tried to Correct the Mistakes of Her Father, Ends up Trapped by Them In 2011, as she geared up for the 2012 presidential election in South Korea, Park Geun-hye told aides that she would like to reach out to some of the people her father fought and…
+In 2011, as she geared up for the 2012 presidential election in South Korea, Park Geun-hye told aides that she would like to reach out to some of the people her father fought and…